liferaftsim/development/DOCUMENTATION.md

 Disclaimer
 -------------
 The game is not supposed to be easy.
 The aim is to get a good score.
-If the game was easy it would not be difficult to get the best score.
+If the game was easy it would not be difficult to get a good score.

 Phases
 -------------